Years 5 & 6

-Welcome to the
+Welcome to 2026.

-'Together with Christ Everyone Achieves More'.
+‘Together with Christ Everyone Achieves More’

 The curriculum in Year 5 and 6 this term:

-The unit is called LAND AHOY!
+The unit is called ‘Earthwatch'.

-Non Fiction: Instructions and Recounts
+Non Fiction: Biography and Autobiography

 Spellings: your child will have a spelling assessment each week that will focus on word families and types of words.
 Please help your child learn and practise using these words in written and spoken work.
+It is very important that your child can spell accurately as they will be assessed in this at the end of Year 6 - both in their independent written work and in a random spelling assessment of 20 words.
+The homeschool diary also lists all additional words that children should know and spell for years 3-6.

 Maths: